AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 * You can use a wildcard in a `valueexpression` but not in a `valuefield` line.

-  For information about wildcards, see [Wildcard filter variables](../../../reports-and-dashboards/reports/reporting-elements/understand-wildcard-filter-variables.md).
+  For information about wildcards, see [Wildcard filter variables overview](../../../reports-and-dashboards/reports/reporting-elements/understand-wildcard-filter-variables.md).

 #### `Valueformat` overview for views and groupings